juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

 <figcaption>Simple example of Grid Template Areas — one of the main selling points of CSS Grid</figcaption></figure>

-Keeping the markup consistent while alternating the design was crucial to the scalability of the component-based design system we were putting together.
+Not a ground-breaking design pattern, but keeping the markup consistent while alternating the design was crucial to the scalability of the component-based design system we were putting together.

 This is when I introduced the team to the efficiency of Grid Template Areas.
 The ability to switch the order of elements without touching markup or any implementing any JS wizardry immediately won the team over.

+(P.S.
+Yes, I know that there are a ton of different ways to skin a cat and I'm pretty sure you would've been able to recreate the same alternating set of patterns without making changes to the markup using only floats in 1.5 lines of code while typing blindfolded — I get it, you're cool, but I'm just trying to be transparent with what worked for us.)

 Now that the team was on board, it was time to get to work and figure out how to we wanted to implement CSS Grid.